 One back on Terra Firma you are ready to eat….Call to Aherne’s Townhouse & Seafood Bar for lunch.
 In the comfort of the charming bar you can choose from their great seafood menu – though you are not limited to fish – the menu is vast and the children are catered for too.

 On finishing your meal you really need a walk you must make a visit to The Raleigh Quarter of Town, so called after Sir.
 Walter Raleigh, once mayor of Youghal and said to have brought the first potatoes and tobacco to Ireland.
 In this section of Youghal you have the 13th century Medieval St. Mary’s Collegiate Church, The Town Walls & The Medieval Gardens – all open to the public and admission is FREE.
 A tour of St. Mary’s Collegiate Church is available at a small fee – It is quite special and so well worth the visit.
-The children will really love the Pop-Up Museum and scale model of the Town housed within the Church.

 Dinner: The Red Store, which faces you on your return from The Raleigh Quarter is exactly what you an ideal spot for your evening meal after such a busy day.
 An extensive Bar Menu is available through to 9:30pm – The sheltered outdoor courtyard area is ideal of children and will prove to be a smashing final dinner on your 3 day trip to Youghal.